MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 :::image type="content" source="media/constraint-max-radius.png" alt-text="Screenshot of the maximum radius constraint example showing Seattle warehouse with a 10-mile delivery radius.":::

 If, as a result of a constraint, no warehouse is suitable for a sales order, the system won't be able to create any fulfillment order for the sales order.
-Instead, the status of the sales order will change to **Inventory not found**.
+Instead, the status of the sales order changes to **Inventory not found**.

 #### Restrict partial fulfillment of orders constraint